JASTYN/JASTYN/README.md

 - 👯 I’m looking to collaborate with projects.
 - 🥅 2022 Goals: Complete my on-going projects and contribute more in Open Source Projects
-- ⚡ My Hobby: I like to read books and play PC games.
+- ⚡ My Hobby: I like to read books and Travelling.

 ### Languages and Tools: